jdldeauna/demo-notebook-cmip6/README.rst

 Demo-Notebooks-CMIP6
 =============================

-Demo-Notebooks-CMIP6 lets you try out creating basic plots from CMIP6 Earth System Model data.
+This repository lets you try out creating basic plots from CMIP6 Earth System Model data.

 Try out a notebook by clicking on this icon: |Binder|